JKLeckr/CupheadArchipelagoMod/README.md

 ## Setting up Archipelago
 *Note: This is the temporary method while the mod is WIP.
 For now, just deal with this until the legit way is added.*

+1. CupheadArchipelago must have been started to the main menu once for the apdata save files to appear.
-1. Make sure the game isn't running.
+2. Make sure the game isn't running.
-2. Go to the Cuphead saves folder (on Windows it should be in `%AppData%`).
+3. Go to the Cuphead saves folder (on Windows it should be in `%AppData%`).
-3. Open the apdata save file for the save slot you want to use.
+4. Open the apdata save file for the save slot you want to use.
-4. In the beginning of the file:
+5. In the beginning of the file:
     - Set `"enabled":"true"`
     - Set `"address":"URL"` where `URL` is the URL to connect to Archipelago excluding the port.
     - Set `"port":PORT` where `PORT` is the port of the Archipelago server.
 (Note: no quotes around `PORT`)
     - Set `"player":"PLAYER"` where `PLAYER` is your player slot name.
     - Set `"password":"PASSWD"` where `PASSWD` is the server password.
-5. Save the file and launch the game.
+6. Save the file and launch the game.
-6. Pick the save slot you set up Archipelago with.
+7. Pick the save slot you set up Archipelago with.
 (Note it says "AP" in the corner of the save file if it's enabled.)
-7. Have fun, and watch out for bugs!
+8. Have fun, and watch out for bugs!

 ## Configuring
 The config files are in the game directory's `BepInEx/config` folder.
 The mod config file is called `com.JKLeckr.CupheadArchipelago.cfg`.
 It might be useful for debugging to add more verbose logging flags in the config.